KajFromHH/jansson-mobile-development-hh-course-final-project-2025/frontend/README.md

 In summary, since current version of Expo Audio has no looping methods, the music will not loop in the current version of VN_APP.

+One thing that I noticed, that the music will loop again after returning to Main menu screen.
+The music doesn't loop if one waits or idles for about a minute in same screen.